-Awarded the Trip Advisor Certificate of Excellence in 2014 and situated within the stunning Pembrokeshire Coast National Park, Picton’s enchanting 13th century Castle is surrounded by a spectacular 40 acre RHS Partner Garden full of surprises for all the family.
+Awarded the Trip Advisor Certificate of Excellence for three years running and situated within the stunning Pembrokeshire Coast National Park, Picton’s enchanting 13th century Castle is surrounded by a spectacular 40 acre RHS Partner Garden full of surprises for all the family.

 This is a good family day out which gets the kids away from the phones, laptops etc. It has a huge garden which is full of colour, particularly in the spring and summer and a good walk around the grounds.
 There is a good cafe with reasonably priced food and drink, made locally and on the premises.
 Picton Castle and gardens also do themed attractions such as a halloween day and night in autumn with tours around the castle, which is dressed for the occasion.
 They also have plays, music concerts and various types of displays throughout the year.
 Well worth a visit, particularly on a sunny day.
 Trip Advisor October 2014

 Explore the Castle’s rich history, discover our rare trees and plant collections from around the world and enjoy the magnificent Rhododendrons, shady woodlands, an exotic jungle garden and colourful walled garden alongside living willow dens, family trails and an engaging adventure playground.
 The wildlife is abundant and there’s plenty of space to run or simply relax on one of our many garden seats to enjoy the tranquility and take in the views.

 Boasting one of the best plant collections in Wales, including an important collection of conifers, roses, medicinal herbs and Rhododendruns, the Estate is also historically and horticulturally important.
 Recognised by the Royal Horticultural Society, the gardens are now part of their Partner Gardens access scheme.